ItsLuckyLike/BetterSearch/README.md

 <img width="128" height="128" alt="BetterSearchIcon" src="https://github.com/user-attachments/assets/c8893d36-2351-4199-881e-ce5ca07e87c1" />
 A quick and advanced file searcher built with Python using only built-in libraries.

+Search for files using a bunch of advanced filters or even find duplicate files!

 You can filter on all of these:
 - Type: File/Folder/Both
 - Regex file name patterns